 What is rTMS?

-Transcranial Magnetic Stimulation (TMS) is a non-invasive brain stimulation technique used to treat individuals with certain psychiatric conditions.
-It is TGA approved for the treatment of depression.
+Transcranial Magnetic Stimulation (TMS) is a non-invasive brain stimulation technique used to treat people with certain conditions.
+It is TGA approved for the treatment of treatment-resistant depression (TRD).
 In some settings, it is being explored as a treatment for other conditions including generalized anxiety disorder, addiction, and chronic pain, and it has been FDA approved for treatment of obsessive compulsive disorder (OCD).
+Some parts of the brain work differently in conditions such as depression and OCD.
+TMS is a medical device that generates brief magnetic pulses that non-invasively stimulates the underlying brain region.
+When pulses of TMS are delivered repetitively, this is called repetitive TMS {rTMS).

 How does it work?